 Make no mistake about it, SEO is marketing, and a very important piece of the puzzle.
 You wouldn’t build a new shop and not put a sign outside or make the experience inside frustrating and time consuming for your potential customer.
 You wouldn’t make them wait outside the door looking inside, because the new shop was built to only slowly let people in.
 You wouldn’t put products on the shelves with no organization or logic.
 You would label aisles and make the whole process as easy and fast as possible, right?
 That’s what search engine optimization can do for your website.

 Clients have reached out to us with brand new, beautiful websites that are delivering the results they expected.
 On the backend of those websites were errors piled on top of errors, slow page load speeds, titles and content on pages that are not optimized to boost keywords and no new content or activity.
 After fixing the errors, optimizing the website for keywords, speeding up the page load time of the website and beginning to post new content on a regular basis, these clients begin showing progress and ranking higher is SERPs.

 It’s kind of a no brainer – if you want to take your business to the next level online, SEO is a must.
-We are ready to get your website moving up in SERPs using SEO.
-Get started today by contacting us here with your needs and goals for your website.
+At Vervocity in Quincy, IL, SEO services are used to get your website moving up in SERPs.
+Get started today by contacting us with your needs and goals for your website.
 We will research keywords and provide you with a strategy to start seeing results.
 We look forward to hearing from you!